How To Build A Clay Pot Candle Heater & Do They Really Work?

 In addition to radiating heat, the heater surface can reach a nice hand-warming temp.

-This means you can wrap your hands around the outer pot and heat them via conduction.
+You can wrap your hands around the outer pot and heat them via conduction.

 Imagine putting your hands around a hot mug of coffee – a similar idea.